by Alexander Thomas (aka Dr. Lex)

 This is a widget for Mac OS X Dashboard.
 It shows what's currently playing on the internet radio station Radio Paradise.
 This widget does not play any music, it is meant as a companion to iTunes or another playback device tuned in to RP.

-Mac OS X 10.4 Tiger or newer is required.
+Mac OS X between 10.4 Tiger and 10.15 Mojave is required.
 Installing the widget is extremely straightforward in recent versions of OS X. Basically, keep opening it until you see it in Dashboard, then drag it to where you want it.

 /Library/Widgets/ (use ‘Go to Folder’ in the ‘Go’ menu of the Finder) and reinstall.
 If even that doesn't fix it, delete the folder